Table of Contents

 Scope Guardrails

-• Cross-inference is not assumed; differences in dose, tissue distribution, and kinetics are noted where relevant.
+Cross-inference: Not assumed; differences in dose, tissue distribution, and kinetics noted where relevant

 Terminology Clarification